 Solution 2: Using sub procedure and returning values through a global variable

-Dim Max As Single ' A global variable accessible from any procedure
+Dim Max As Double ' A global variable accessible

 X = InputBox("X = ?")